SMC_MoveContinuousRelative (FB)¶

 In contrast to MC_MoveRelative, it will not reach the target position with

-zero velocity, but with the specified EndVelocity
+zero velocity, but with the specified EndVelocity.

 It is designed for generating via movements.
 Once the target position has

-been reached, the function block sets the InEndVelocity
+been reached, the function block sets the InEndVelocity output and

 keeps this velocity until interrupted by another movement.